sguox002/leetcode/leetcode-all.md

 ## sliding window

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.
+<<-1343	Number of Sub-arrays of Size K and Average Greater than or Equal to Threshold    		64.3%	Medium
+fix size sliding window.
+->>

+<<-1352	Product of the Last K Numbers    		42.6%	Medium
+sliding window product using prefix product
+->>

+<<-1358	Number of Substrings Containing All Three Characters    		60.0%	Medium
+a string consists of only a,b,c. find number of strings containing all 3 chars.
+- we only need to find the smallest window containing the 3 chars. and all previous including the window are all valid substrings. sliding window to find the min window containing abc.
+->>
+<<-1703.
+Min adjacent swaps for k consecutive ones.
+sliding window with some tricks
+- if we slide window on original array, we need binary search to find the size first.
+- if we only slide window on the one's index, then it is fixed k size sliding window.
+- then the price is to move all 1 to the median position. we are looking for the min. all left ones move to left median and all right ones move to right median (left or right could be the same for odd length k) why? this is similar to best meeting point. for two, any between point will get the same cost. for 3, keep the median unchanged and two moves to the median position) however, we do not need to move to the median position and that is why we need subtract the extra which is k*(k+1)/2/2.
+->>

 <<-1423	Maximum Points You Can Obtain from Cards    		45.1%	Medium
 take cards from either end, return the max points taking k cards.
 equivalent: sliding window to get min sum using n-k.